flaxton/NextcloudDocs/README.md

 In this mode, you work directly on the files on your computer, and the Nextcloud software keeps it in sync with the Nextcloud server automatically.

 _Note - using Nextcloud as a folder on your computer may use a lot of disk space.
 It will download a copy of all files and folders you have been granted permission to access, to your computer._

+-> You can use your Nextcloud files and folders, even without an Internet connection.
+The next time you have an Internet connection, the Nextcloud software will synchronize the changes you and others have made to the files and folders.

 * Second point